 Many couples wonder what to do if the date when they were planning to say "I do" needs to change.
-While some couples are still choosing to hold small, socially-distanced outdoor ceremonies, some events may have to be rescheduled.
-If you're planning weddings right now, you'll probably have a ton of questions about changing dates and weighing all the options.
 You may already be in touch with friends and family about shifting plans, but if you're looking for a more official way to send the news, you might want to consider sending a "change the date" card.

 Read on for the best change the date cards.